Prorated Rent Calculator

 What is prorated rent?

 Imagine that you are moving into a new apartment.
-You have already talked to the landlord and agreed to move in on 20th September.
+You have already talked to the landlord and agreed to move in on the 20th of September.
 Typically, rent is charged every month; it seems unfair, though, to demand from you a full month's rent for September.
-In fair solution you should be charged with prorated rent - a certain percentage of the total rent, proportional to the number of days you'll be staying in the apartment.
+A fair solution would be to charge you prorated rent - a certain percentage of the total rent proportional to the number of days you'll be staying in the apartment.

-When prorated rent is applied, and you move into an apartment on 20th of September (which has 30 days), your payment for this month would be one third (
+When prorated rent is applied, and you move into an apartment on the 20th of September (which has 30 days), your payment for this month would be one-third (

-10 / 30), i.e. about 30% of the full rental rate.
-Similarly, the prorated rent could be used to calculate the amount of the rent due if your landlord asks you to move out before the end of the month, or if you want to stay an extra couple of days at the beginning of the next month.
+10 / 30), i.e. about 33% of the full month's rent.
+Similarly, the prorated rent could be used to calculate the amount of the rent due if your landlord asks you to move out before the end of the month or if you want to stay an extra couple of days at the beginning of next month.

-Summing up, formally, we say that prorated rent is a portion of the rental rate that corresponds to whatever part of the month the tenant lives in (or have access to) the property.
-Or in other words, the prorated rent is the amount of money a landlord charges a tenant for occupying the rented property for the part of the base rental period (usually a month).
+So what is prorated rent exactly?
+The formal prorated rent definition is the portion of the rental rate that corresponds to whatever part of the month the tenant lives in (or has access to) the property.
+Or in other words, the prorated rent is the amount of money a landlord charges a tenant for occupying the rented property for part of the base rental period (usually a month).

-If you're a landlord, remember that the prorated rent calculator computes the rent from the tenant point of view.
-Take a look at the net effective rent calculator for a different tool dedicated just for you!
+If you're a landlord, remember that the prorated rent calculator computes the rent from the tenant's point of view.
+Take a look at the net effective rent calculator for a different tool dedicated to you!

-The easiest, and also the best explanation, is that it is the only way to be fair.
-More specifically, this fairness refers to the relations between the landlord and tenant.
-It is because rent proration is a mechanism that is used to calculate the rent amount due for a month, during which the rented property is not fully occupied.
-Thanks to prorating, the landlord receives the right due amount of rent, and the tenant pays only for the actual period of staying at the property.
+More specifically, this fairness refers to the way the landlord treats his tenant from the first day.
+It is because rent proration is a mechanism that is used to calculate the rent amount due for a month during which the tenant did not fully occupy the property.

-To calculate the prorated rent amount, firstly you should determine a daily rent amount.
+So are you now wondering how to prorate rent?
+To calculate the amount of prorated rent, you first need to determine a daily rent amount.
 To do so, you have to divide the total rent amount by the number of days in a month.
-Then you should multiply the obtained daily rent amount by the number of days you will be occupying the property in certain month.
+Then you should multiply the obtained daily rent amount by the number of days you will be occupying the property in that month.
 The result of this operation is the prorated rent amount for the partial month of renting.

-To compute the prorated rent amount, it is easier to use our prorated rent calculator for sure.
-However, if you want to know how the calculations are done, you should study the following steps.
+To compute the prorated rent amount, it is easier to use our prorated rent calculator.
+However, if you want to know how the calculations are done, you should take a look at the following steps.
 A practical example of prorated rent calculations is provided in the next section.
 Don't worry - it's easier than you think!

-- Check how many days are there in the month of your move-in (if you are not sure, you can find necessary information in the section called the months' length).
+- Check how many days there are in the month of your move-in (if you are not sure, you can find the necessary information in the section called the months' length).
 Note this number down.

 - Count the number of days in the month that you will occupy the apartment.

-- Check the monthly amount of rent in your rental agreement or ask your potential landlord about its value.
+- Check the monthly rent amount in your rental agreement or ask your potential landlord about its value.